bryanluwz/Code-Reader-Chrome-Extension/README.md

 1. Only works on `http://` and `https://` websites, does not work on local files.
 2. Does not show anything when Code cannot be detected.
+3. Bundle size of content-script.js is rather huge (idk how to make it any smoller bruv)

 ## Issues